lydiecherilus/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object-oriented representation of the web page.

 2. What is an event?

+An event is what occurs when the user interact with a web page.

 3. What is an event listener?

+An event listener is the method attaches to an event handler to an element without overwriting existing event handlers.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like but don't feature many of the methods provided by the Array.
+By converting them to arrays, we will be able to manipulate their data easier.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up